markdessain/goto-mondo/README.md

 - https://www.github.com/scottrobertson

 ####Description:
 GoToMondo was built during the third [#mondohack](https://twitter.com/search?q=%23mondohack) run by https://getmondo.co.uk/.
-It uses the Mondo API which provides realtime data, enriches it with FourSquare data to suggest alternative places to go to, stopping you from falling into a routine.
+It uses the Mondo API which provides realtime transaction data, enriches it with FourSquare data to suggest alternative places to go to, stopping you from falling into a routine.

 ![Preview](https://raw.githubusercontent.com/markdessain/gotomondo/master/preview.png)